-Please contact me to book your place beforehand: you can attend one or any of the sessions, you don’t have to book the whole block.
+Please contact me to book your place: you can attend one or any of the sessions, you don’t have to book the whole block.

 This is an ideal way to continue your practice if you have previously experienced a Mindfulness & Meditation course with Yvette.
 Or you have some experience of meditating from elsewhere.
 This is not a beginner’s class but for anyone wanting to keep inspired.

 - Each week: A relaxing cuppa when you arrive 7.15 onwards

 - Mindful meditation – 20 minute silent sitting with the breath

 - Guided Meditations

 - Mindful walking

 at Place of Serenity in Heath Road East, Petersfield, Hants